ha5a12/polar-core/MODEL_SPEC.md

-# Tabby Model Specification
+# Polar Model Specification

-Tabby organizes the models within a directory.
+Polar organizes the models within a directory.
 This document provides an explanation of the necessary contents for supporting model serving.
-A minimal Tabby model directory should include the following contents:
+A minimal Polar model directory should include the following contents:

 ```
-tabby.json
+polar.json
 ggml/model-00001-of-00001.gguf
 ```

-### tabby.json
+### polar.json

 This file provides meta information about the model.
 An example file appears as follows: